What is HIPAA?

-As an employer, how does HIPAA impact my relationship with FCHP?
+As an employer, how does HIPAA impact my relationship with Fallon Health?

-As part of HIPAA Administrative Simplification, FCHP will be able to accept standard electronic transactions, such as enrollment (834 format) and premium payments (820 format).
+As part of HIPAA Administrative Simplification, Fallon Health will be able to accept standard electronic transactions, such as enrollment (834 format) and premium payments (820 format).
 If you plan to use electronic transactions, please note that they must be in the standard formats set up under HIPAA.
-We also recommend that you call 1-866-ASK-FCHP, extension 69968, to test your system before switching over entirely to electronic transactions.
+We also recommend that you call 1-866-ASK-FCHP, option 6, to test your system before switching over entirely to electronic transactions.

-With regard to the HIPAA Privacy Rule, it is FCHP's policy not to disclose member PHI (protected health information, such as member name or medical information) to employers or plan sponsors.
-Any medical information FCHP releases to you will be void of information that would disclose the identity of the member, unless that member has signed an authorization form for that disclosure.
+With regard to the HIPAA Privacy Rule, it is Fallon's policy not to disclose member PHI (protected health information, such as member name or medical information) to employers or plan sponsors.
+Any medical information Fallon Health releases to you will be void of information that would disclose the identity of the member, unless that member has signed an authorization form for that disclosure.

 For any exceptions, please discuss with your account executive and understand that if we send individually identifiable information to you, then you must:

 - amend enrollment and other benefit forms to include language outlining permitted uses and disclosures of member health information